shefing/payload-tools/packages/cross-collection/README.md

 ## [Cross-collection config plugin](./src/index.ts)

-We created a plugin which will override the default view of the component, injecting custom behavior based on metadata.
+This plugin modifies the default view of the component, injecting custom behavior.

 ### Setup

-In order to use this  cross collection plugin install it using your prefered node package manager, e.g:
+Install the plugin using your node package manager, e.g:

 `npm add @shefing/cross-collection`